“What I love about art is that it is what I am. It makes my spirit and my spiritual life complete. There isn’t any other reason.” 2001

 , relates to Janvier’s Morning Star

-, 1993 mural painted on the vaulted ceiling of the Canadian Museum of Civilization’s Grand Hall.
+, 1993 mural painted on the vaulted ceiling of the Canadian Museum of History’s Grand Hall.
 The mural chronicles the clash of cultures that took place in Canada between European settlers and Indigenous peoples.
 He considers the 4,500 square foot work a major career highlight.

 Janvier was elected a member of the Royal Canadian Academy of the Arts in 1992.
 In 2007 he was made a member of the Order of Canada.
 The following year he received the Governor General’s Award for Visual and Media Arts.